Audrey Hepburn

 Audrey Hepburn during ballet classes

-During the occupation, books and dance lessons helped the girl survive the hunger - it was then that she fell in love with ballet.
+During the occupation, books and dance lessons helped Audrey survive the hunger – and it was then she discovered her passion for ballet.
 In 1945, after moving to Amsterdam, Audrey began taking ballet lessons.
-Later in London, she was trained by the legendary Marie Rambert, who was pleased with the progress of the graceful and thin girl, but still warned her that she would not become a prima ballerina because of her height (171 cm).
+In London, she trained under the legendary Marie Rambert, who admired the graceful young dancer's progress but warned that at 5'7", Audrey was too tall to become a prima ballerina.

 Charming Audrey